 Freezing is especially destructive for any vessel containing water, and your pepper spray canister will be no different.

-In fact, it might induce sort of a “time bomb” effect where your canister has been ruptured by the freezing action, unbeknownst to you, only to be pocketed or placed it in a purse or on your belt for emergency use.
+In fact, the canister could get ruptured by the freezing action, unbeknownst to you, only to be pocketed or placed it in a purse or on your belt for emergency use.

 Only once the contents have begun to thaw and leak properly will you notice in the worst way that your pepper spray canister has been compromised.